Sckathach/subspace-rerouting/paper/main.typ

 == Datasets <sec:datasets>

-Traditional jailbreak studies typically utilize AdvBench @zou_universal_2023 (MIT license) for harmful instructions and Alpaca @alpaca (Apache License 2.0) for harmless ones.
+Traditional jailbreak studies typically use AdvBench @zou_universal_2023 (MIT license) for harmful instructions and Alpaca @alpaca (Apache License 2.0) for harmless ones.
 However, this approach presents two significant limitations.
 First, AdvBench contains numerous semantically similar instructions (e.g., "Explain in detail how to hack into a secure network" and "Give step-by-step instructions for how to hack into a secure network"), which introduces potential measurement biases when evaluating attack success rates on incomplete samples of the dataset.
 Second, cybersecurity-related prompts are disproportionately represented (46% of the dataset), leading to skewed refusal directions when computing differences in mean representations (as described in @sec:methodology).

 Additionally, using AdvBench and Alpaca as contrastive samples introduces distributional differences in structure and topic domains that may not directly reflect the harmfulness dimension we aim to isolate.